carpentries/instructor-training-bonus-modules/_extras/Recipe.md

 # A Recipe for an Online Carpentries Workshop

 In the past year+ of teaching online, our community has learned many things.
-Our initial [online training recommendations](https://carpentries.org/online-workshop-recommendations/#planning-your-workshop) recognized that we were in uncharted territory for Carpentries workshops!
+Our initial [online training recommendations](https://carpentries.org/online-workshop-recommendations/#planning-your-workshop) recognised that we were in uncharted territory for Carpentries workshops!
 In consulting with community members, we heard many different narratives and suggestions.
 Rather than creating a single 'recipe,' we chose to distill that advice into 'things to think about', giving Instructors space to engineer their own solutions to the challenges presented by teaching online.

 We continue to be excited to learn from the innovations of our Instructor community!
 However, at this point we have also developed a better idea about the specific advantages and disadvantages of different practices.
 For those who do not wish to 'reinvent the wheel' but prefer to start with a recommended model, we offer an example structure for an online workshop that we expect to function well.